Swinney to step down as Scottish Deputy First Minister

 John Swinney is to leave the Scottish Government with Nicola Sturgeon, he has confirmed.

-The Scottish Deputy First Minister described his almost 16 years in the Cabinet – first under Alex Salmond then under Ms Sturgeon – as the “privilege of my life”.
+Mr Swinney, who has been the longest serving Scottish Deputy First Minister, described his almost 16 years in the Cabinet, first under Alex Salmond then under Ms Sturgeon, as the “privilege of my life”.

 But he said after taking on several “demanding” roles, including as finance secretary, education secretary, and currently as the Covid Recovery Secretary, he will be stepping down from the Government when the new first minister is appointed.